langeslag/words-methods/doc/Software.md

 ## Installing VS Code

-Look for Visual Studio Code in your operating system's package manager ("app store") or user repository, or else find it at <https://code.visualstudio.com>.
+Look for Visual Studio Code in your operating system's package manager (app store) or user repository, or else find it at <https://code.visualstudio.com>.

 Once you have it installed, launch Code and open the extensions manager (`Ctrl+Shift+X`) to install the `XML` extension (by Red Hat).
 You now have what you need to write XML; see [below](#navigating-vs-code) for a walkthrough of some of the app's key functionality.
 But first let's get you the course materials.

 ## Cloning the Course Repository

 To obtain the course files from within VS Code, make sure you close any open projects/folders (File &gt; Close Folder, or `Ctrl+K Ctrl+F`), then navigate to Source Control (`Ctrl+Shift+G`) in the lefthand pane, select "Clone Repository", and paste in `https://github.com/langeslag/words-methods.git`.
 If Git is correctly set up, the course files should now be downloaded into a folder of your choice and listed in the documents pane.
-If for any reason you cannot get beyond this step, you can visit <https://github.com/langeslag/words-methods/>, select "Code" and "Download source code: zip", and extract the archive to a location of your choice.
-That last-resort approach is a little unwieldy if any of the course files are modified during the term, but I have no major changes planned.
+If for any reason you cannot get beyond this step, you can visit <https://github.com/langeslag/words-methods/>, select "Code" and "Download source code: zip", and extract the archive to a location of your choice (or download the files from Stud.IP, where I have mirrored them).
+Just remember to redownload any changed files down the road.

 # Navigating VS Code